timbeaudet/knowledge_base/software/adobe_photoshop.md

 - `SHIFT+CTRL+[` or `SHIFT+CTRL+]` will move the selected to be the back or front most layer.
 - To merge a layer down to the layer below use `CTRL-ALT-E` and then press `delete`, effectively the first shortcut appears to keep the original layer, but places its contents on the layer below like merge down.

+## Techniques

+### Cutting an area out of a layer (Knockout)
+0. `CTRL+LEFT CLICK` layer preview of the layer of the cookie cutter shape, this will select all parts of that layer immediately.
+1. Select > Inverse (or `CTRL+SHIFT+I`) to create the cut out selection.
+2. Select the other layer that will get cut into cookie shape.
+3. New Mask icon at bottom of layers panel to create the mask.

+### Filling an outlined area
+> This assumes one is using a seperate line-work layer (I used 4px) and color layers.
+0. Use the magic wand (`W`) to select the shape(s) to fill.
+	- Ensure that 'Sample All Layers' is selected in the tool options.
+1. Select > Modify > Expand and increase by some pixels (I used 2px).
+2. Use the fill bucket (`G`) to fill the area with the selected color.

 ## Random Useful Hotkeys / Uses
 - Deselect anything select with `CTRL+D`